 The health benefit of the surgical procedure for the average patient is evaluated.

-The model does not include complications or a period of recovery, both of which can reduce QoL.
+The model does not include complications or a period of recovery, both of which can reduce QoL temporarily.

 Surgical procedures are successful: no increased risk of mortality during surgery is assumed.